 More than 52,000 U.S. military service members have been wounded in action, although that number is likely to be revised upward.
 In 2013, the military confirmed traumatic brain injury in more than 220,000 of the more than 2.5 million troops who have served in Iraq and Afghanistan.
 The long-term consequences of many of these injuries, including mental health consequences, are unknown, but they will require a national commitment to excellence in health care and services for both active duty military personnel and veterans.
 Virginia’s U.S. Senators Mark Warner and Tim Kaine continue to advocate for better service from the Veterans Administration.

-Since Memorial Day 2014, with military operations winding down in Afghanistan, the Department of Defense announced the deaths of two military service members from Virginia.
+Between Memorial Day 2014 and 2015, two military service members from Virginia.
 Sgt.
 Charles C. Strong, 28, of Suffolk, died Sept.
-15, 2014 in Herat province, Afghanistan while conducting combat operations.
+15, 2014 in Herat Province, Afghanistan while conducting combat operations.
 Sgt.
 David H. Stewart, 34, of Stafford, was one of three Marines who died June 20, 2014 while conducting combat operations in Helmand province, Afghanistan.

-EVERY YEAR before Memorial Day, The Connection names the local men and women who have died in military service since Sept.
+EVERY YEAR before Memorial Day, this newspaper names the local men and women who have died in military service since Sept.
 11, 2001.